 Marine Operations courses include economics, physics, transportation systems, and other business courses.

-In choosing to study Marine Operations, you will also pursue a U.S. Coast Guard license.
+In choosing to study Marine Operations, students will also pursue a U.S. Coast Guard license.

-If you are interested in powering a vessel and operating and maintaining its related systems, you should pursue a U.S. Coast Guard third assistant engineer, or engine, license.
+If students are interested in powering a vessel and operating and maintaining its related systems, they should pursue a U.S. Coast Guard third assistant engineer, or engine, license.

-If you are interested in navigation, cargo handling and other ship systems, pursue a U.S. Coast Guard third mate, or deck license.
+Students interested in navigation, cargo handling and other ship systems may pursue a U.S. Coast Guard third mate, or deck license.

-Whichever license you choose to pursue, you will also gain basic knowledge and skills by taking classes from the other license program.
-In this way, you will understand both sides of a ship's operations and be better prepared to find, and succeed, in your career after graduation.
+Whichever license students choose to pursue, they will gain basic knowledge and skills by taking classes in the other license program.
+This will allow students to understand both sides of a ship's operations and be better prepared to succeed in their career after graduation.